 Heat Gun Basics

-Heat guns have been around for close to 100 years now.
+Before we get into infrared paint strippers let’s do a quick primer on heat guns.
+This OG of paint stripping, besides the blow torch, has been around for close to 100 years now.
 The first true electric heat gun was developed by C.H.
 Kenney in 1934 when he received a patent for a device to soften and remove paint.
 The design has been refined over the years, but today’s models remain largely the same as the original devices.

 A heat gun works by blowing air across a heating element inside the gun which is surrounded by an insulator to keep the tool safe to handle.
 The original guns featured asbestos as the insulator, but modern tools use a variety of insulators.